 WHAT TO EXPECT

-If you're renting an apartment or house, you will be asked to pay a bond when you are renting and most likely sign a rental agreement.
-In most instances, references are required.
-Although Treble Cone does not arrange or provide accommodation for staff, if you are having difficulty finding accommodation before commencing work, let us know and we may be able to help.
+If you're renting an apartment or house, you will be asked to pay a bond and most likely sign a rental agreement.
+In most instances, references will be required.
+Although Treble Cone does not arrange or provide accommodation for staff, if you are having difficulty finding accommodation before commencing work, please let us know and we may be able to help.

 Some of the local real estate agents run property management sections and are worth a go.
 The following have some listings online.

-Wanaka Live, Lake Wanaka Accommodation, The Messenger, Upper Clutha Trading Post (facebook page), Wanaka Winter season accommodation (facebook page), Wanaka Accommodation, Harcourts, First National
+Wanaka Live, Lake Wanaka Accommodation, The Upper Clutha Messenger, Upper Clutha Trading Post (Facebook page), Wanaka Winter Season Accommodation (Facebook page), TradeMe, Harcourts, First National.

 You will also need a IRD NUMBER and you will need to open a New Zealand bank account first in order to apply for an IRD (tax) number.

-All working people in New Zealand pay tax.
-To do this you will need an IRD (tax) number.
-You will need this number prior to commencing work in order to be paid.
-You must be in the country to do this as you need to apply in person at the appropriate location (most likely the Post Office).
+All working people in New Zealand pay tax and to do this you will need an IRD number from the Inland Revenue Department.
+You will need this number before commencing work in order to be paid.
+You must be in the New Zealand to do this as you need to apply in person at the appropriate location - most likely the Post Office.
 You may need to supply a letter of employment to the IRD as a form of identification.
-If you have been offered a position with us you will receive a job offer letter and employment agreement.
+If you have been offered a position with us, you will receive a job offer letter and employment agreement.
 IRD number application forms (IR595) can be downloaded from Inland Revenue website.
 You will need to show your Individual Employment Agreement and passport with the completed IR595 form to an NZ Post or IRD office, and it will take at least 14 days to process.

-In New Zealand there is the Accident Compensation Corporation, commonly referred to as ACC.
-They assist anyone who has an accident or injury in NZ.
-The amount of assistance varies and can be from medical bills to loss of earnings ACC covers a portion of any treatment bills necessary and will also pay a percentage of your lost wages if you are unable to resume your duties straight away.
+In New Zealand the Accident Compensation Corporation (commonly referred to as ACC) exists to assist anyone who has an accident or injury in NZ.
+The amount of assistance varies and can range from medical bills to loss of earnings.
+ACC covers a portion of any treatment bills incurred and may also pay a percentage of your lost wages if you are unable to resume your duties straight away.

-We strongly recommend that you come with your own travel insurance specifically covering ski and snowboard related incidents, as ACC (Accident Compensation Corporation) does not cover any treatment expenses out of the country.
+We strongly recommend that you come with your own travel insurance specifically covering ski and snowboard related incidents, as ACC does not cover any treatment expenses outside the country.

 Our advice is to take it easy and be mindful of your own safety while you are skiing and snowboarding.
 Treble Cone offers a training with a local physio on injury prevention and also on snow staff familiarisation sessions to help you to get to know the mountain.

 It is best to arrive in Wanaka with some reserve funds to cover your rent and food just in case this happens and it is always best practice anyway to have ‘back up’ funds for this or any unforeseen incident.

-We would encourage you to have at least NZD$2,000 available to you when you arrive.
-This will help set you up initially and help you survive until you start work.
-In our business the opening date can be delayed if there is no snow and no snow = no work.
+We would encourage you to have at least NZ $2,000 available to you when you arrive.
+This will help set you up initially and help with cost of living until you start work.

 Once we are operating we may have the odd day that we have to close due to safety concerns, or adverse weather conditions.
-If you are rostered on to work on these days and your shift is cancelled, you will be paid a 2hr closed day payment (up to a maximum of 2 closed days a season).
+If you are rostered on to work on these days and your shift is cancelled, you will be paid a 2 hour Closed Day payment at your ordinary rate.

-Just like all other ski resorts the start and end of the season seems to be quieter so you can expect there will be fewer hours to work then.
-Our peak season usually runs from mid-July to end of August so there will generally be plenty of hours at this time.
-We advise everyone to take the hours when they are available and save up to help get you through the quieter periods.
+Just like all other ski resorts, the beginning and the end of the ski season can be less busy than high season so you can expect there will be fewer hours to work around those times.
+Our peak season usually runs from mid-July to end of August so there will generally be plenty of hours during this period.
+We advise everyone to take the hours when they are available and save up to help get you through the less busy periods.

 Yes!
 Treble Cone will provide you with a uniform to wear when working (a uniform charge may apply).
 They are warm and contemporary uniforms designed to suit the needs of the job.
 Uniforms will differ between departments.
 Most roles require you to supply your own footwear and if your job involves skiing or riding around the mountain then you will need to supply your own skis or snowboard.

 We have a Uniform and Appearance Policy that all staff must follow.

-Treble Cone tries to improve its’ benefits each year based on our staff feedback.
-This year we offer discounts on the mountain and there are many discounts made available to you by local Wanaka businesses.
-We also run a staff event programmes as well with subsidised trips to other ski fields, cheap cinema tickets, Staff quiz nights, walks in the national park, Frisbee golf and other great events.
+We do our very best to improve our employee benefits each year based on feedback we receive from the prior year's team.
+We offer discounts on mountain and many other discounts are made available to you by local Wanaka businesses.
+We also run a programme of Staff Events which may include subsidised trips to other ski fields, discounted cinema tickets, quiz nights, walks in the national park, and other cool happenings.
 These events change every year as we try to find new and fun things for everyone.

 Yes.
 Just make sure you talk to your manager beforehand to ensure that it will fit around your job with us.
 It's always better to clarify in advance so we can support you wherever possible.